seamapi/docs/docs/device-guides/get-started-with-smartlocks-api.md

 ## 2 — Link Your Smartlock Account with Seam

 To control a smartlock via the Seam API, we need to first connect to your smartlock account and authorize your Seam workspace to control its device(s).
-Since this can be complicated to achieve, Seam provides fully-built[ Connect Webviews](../core-concepts/connect-webviews.md) authorization flows that walk you (or your users) through authorizing Seam to control your device.
+To make this easy, Seam provides [Connect Webviews](../core-concepts/connect-webviews.md) authorization flows that walk you (or a device owner) through authorizing your workspace to control your device.

 #### Request a Connect Webview
 To start, we will create a Connect Webview and pass "stable" as the `provider_category`.
 This will ensure that only stable integrations are being presented.